fsprojects/Paket/docs/content/caches.md

 All configured caches are automatically used as additional package feeds.
 So if a package gets removed from the central repository even "paket update" will work.
 The fact that it's now only found in the cache will be written to the [`paket.lock` file](lock-file.html).

+All packages in the cache are treated as "unlisted".
+This means Paket's resolver will only use these packages in a new resolution if the central feed has no unlisted packages.